SaaS Investing and Business Success: A Year in Review with New Leadership [2023]

 As you can see, James DeGreef's first year at SureSwift Capital has been about getting the right people on board, streamlining processes, and keeping it real with Investors.
 The team's major wins include focusing on solid folks and fine-tuning how they work together.

-Looking ahead, there's excitement about the Exceptional Operator Framework and the upcoming Fund C, where they've learned from past experiences to be more selective about the businesses they bring in.
+Looking ahead, there's excitement about the Exceptional Operator Framework, where they've learned from past experiences to be more selective about the businesses they bring in.
 It's like SureSwift is renovating from the inside out, fixing the foundation first before worrying about a fancy new coat of paint.
 So, with a fresh perspective and some lessons in the bag, SureSwift's ready to roll into the future of SaaS.

 Related articles